MCC is here to help

 Thus, McKinsey need to cut down their applicant pool as far as possible, so as to shrink the number of case interviews they need to give without losing the candidates they actually want to hire.
 Of course, they want to accomplish this as cheaply and conveniently as possible.

 The Problem Solving Test (invariably shortened to PST) had been used by McKinsey for many years.
+The fact that we are writing about it makes me feel old.
 However, it had a number of problems that were becoming more pronounced over time, and it was fundamentally in need of replacement.
 Some of these were deficiencies with the test itself, though many were more concerned with how the test fitted with the changing nature of the consulting industry.

 The Solve assessment was originally developed and iterated by the specialist firm Imbellus (now owned by gaming giant Roblox) to replace the long-standing PST in this screening role and offers solutions to those problems with its predecessor.